damif94/gradualelixir/README.md

-# A Gradual Type Checker for the (Mini) Elixir Language
+cd# A Gradual Type Checker for the (Mini) Elixir Language

 [comment]: <> (# The Type Checker)